-- common nor really considered acceptable from a cultural standpoint.
-Also, the absence of a legal framework could raise issues of transparency. - However, following the transposition of the RAD and as of 26 June 2023, TPLF is specifically prohibited, particularly with respect to representative actions (new Article 10n of Law 2251). - On the financing rules of QEs, the new regime introduced by Law 5019 as of 26 June 2023 widens the scope of the previous regime to include grants or concessions from the Greek state and limited dues collected from consumers wishing to be represented in a specific representative action seeking redress measures (new Articles 10c, paragraph 4 and 14, paragraphs 4d and 4e of Law 2251).
+However, following the transposition of the RAD and as of 26 June 2023, TPLF is specifically prohibited with respect to representative actions (new Article 10n of Law 2251).

+On a related matter regarding the financing rules of QEs, the new regime introduced by Law 5019 as of 26 June 2023 widens the scope of the previous regime to include grants or concessions from the Greek state and limited dues collected from consumers wishing to be represented in a specific representative action seeking redress measures (new Articles 10c, paragraph 4 and 14, paragraphs 4d and 4e of Law 2251).
 Under the previous regime, the funding/income of consumer associations that could bring collective claims was regulated more restrictively (previous Article 10, paragraphs 6-8 of Law 2251).

-Increase in Consumer Rights
+Increase in consumer rights